agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

   viz.auto(getMarginalObject(posterior, variableName));
 }, ['donutFavorite', 'alpha', 'timeCost'] );

 The posterior shows that taking a step towards Donut South can now be explained in terms of a high `timeCost`.
-If the agent has a low value for $$\alpha$$, then this step to the left is fairly likely even if the agent prefers the Noodle Store or Vegetarian Cafe.
+If the agent has a low value for $$\alpha$$, this step to the left is fairly likely even if the agent prefers Noodle or Veg.
 So including softmax noise in the inference makes inferences about other parameters closer to the prior.

-However, once we observe three steps towards Donut South, the inferences about preferences become fairly strong.
+>**Exercise:** Suppose the agent is observed going all the way to Veg.
+What would the posteriors on $$\alpha$$ and `timeCost` look like?
+Check your answer by conditioning on the state-action sequence `restaurantNameToObservationTime11.vegDirect`.
+You will need to modify other parts of the codebox above to make this work.

-As noted above, it is simple to extend our approach to inference to conditioning on multiple sequences of actions.
+As we noted previously, it is simple to extend our approach to inference to conditioning on multiple sequences of actions.
 Consider the two sequences below:

 ~~~~
 // display_multiple_trajectories

-var world = restaurantChoiceMDPWithReverse;
+var world = makeRestaurantChoiceMDP();

-var observedPath1 =  restaurantNameToPath.donutSouth;
-var observedTrajectory1 = locationsToManifestStates(observedPath1);
-var observedPath2 =  restaurantNameToPath.donutNorth;
+var observedSequence1 = restaurantNameToObservationTime11['naive'];
-var observedTrajectory2 = locationsToManifestStates(observedPath2);
+var observedSequence2 = restaurantNameToObservationTime11['donutSouth'];

-GridWorld.draw(world, {trajectory: observedTrajectory1});
+map( function(trajectory){
-GridWorld.draw(world, {trajectory: observedTrajectory2});
+  GridWorld.draw(world, {trajectory: locationsToManifestStates(trajectory)});
+}, [observedSequence1, observedSequence2])
 ~~~~

 inference happens here